-Signs must be posted to warn employees of the danger of lead in the area.
-The signs should state the following: "Warning," "Lead Work Area," "Poison" and "No Smoking or Eating."
-These signs shall be illuminated and cleaned as necessary to ensure legibility (29 CFR Part 1910.1025(m)).
+Signs must be posted in each work area where the PEL is exceeded.
+These signs must be illuminated and cleaned as necessary to ensure legibility (29 CFR Part 1910.1025(m)).

-Containers of contaminated personal protective clothing and equipment should also be labeled as follows: CAUTION: CLOTHING CONTAMINATED WITH LEAD.
+CAUTION: CLOTHING CONTAMINATED WITH LEAD.
 DO NOT REMOVE DUST BY BLOWING OR SHAKING.
 DISPOSE OF LEAD CONTAMINATED WASH WATER IN ACCORDANCE WITH APPLICABLE LOCAL, STATE, OR FEDERAL REGULATIONS.
-(29 CFR Part 1910.1025(g)(2)(vii)).

 Find even more information you can use to help make informed decisions about the regulatory issues you face in your workplace every day.
 View all Quick Tips Technical Resources at www.grainger.com/quicktips.